Sydney-Informatics-Hub/Flashlite-Trinity/README.md

 __Suggested acknowledgement:__

-The authors acknowledge the scientific and technical assistance <or e.g. bioinformatics assistance of <PERSON>> of Sydney Informatics Hub and resources and services from the University of Queensland.
+The authors acknowledge the scientific and technical assistance <or e.g. bioinformatics assistance of <PERSON>> of Sydney Informatics Hub, the University of Sydney and resources and services provided by the University of Queensland.

 # References